Biermugs/microsoft-365-docs/microsoft-365/compliance/managing-custodian-communications.md

 ## What is a legal hold notification?

-A legal hold (also known as a *litigation hold*) notice is a notification sent from an organization’s legal department to employees, contingent staff, or custodians of data that may be relevant to a legal investigation.
+A legal hold notice is a notification sent from an organization’s legal department to employees, contingent staff, or custodians of data that may be relevant to a legal investigation.
 These notifications instruct custodians to preserve electronically stored information as well as any content that may be relevant to an active or impending legal matter.
 Legal teams must know that each custodian has received, read, understood, and has agreed to comply with the given instructions.

 ## The legal hold notification process